halbs13/Dynamics-NAV-Labour-Hire/au-labour-generate-invoices.md

     Posting Date

   This is the Posting Date entered used to generate the invoice

   Document Date

   This is the date the invoice is generated and is used to determine the “Due Date” on the invoice

   External Document No.

   This will be left blank but can be used as a reference number for the customer

   Invoice/Cr.
-Memo Format Code

-  This is the Sales Invoice Format code sourced from the Customer Card
+Memo Format Code  This is the Sales Invoice Format code sourced from the Customer Card

   LINES FASTTAB – The Lines FastTab contains the invoice lines generated from the Job Planning Lines

   Type

-  This will default to “Resource”
-    No.
-    This is the “Resource No.”
+  This will default to “Resource”  No This is the “Resource No.”

   Description
  This field will populate from the Pay